ScorpionResponse/ansible-django/README.md

 ### Optional
 * `django_base_dir`: The directory which should contain the project.
 Default:
   /srv
+* `django_subdirectory`: A path from the root of the repository to the folder containing the django application.
+Default: ""  -- If assigned a value, the value should have a trailing slash.
 * `django_user_name`: The user account to own the files.
 Default: django
 * `django_group_name`: The group account to own the files.
 Default: django